Skip to content

 Example output:

-Add this to your Chapters slice in main.go:
+Add the following to your main.go Chapters slice:

 ID: "02",